 What steps are being taken to prevent potential spread of Covid-19 in school?

-A comprehensive Risk Assessment was undertaken before the return of children on June 2nd.
-This has been updated for September 2020.
+A comprehensive Risk Assessment has been undertaken.
 This Risk Assessment is reviewed regularly and will be updated in light of any further guidance from the Government.
-Additionally, a daily risk review will be carried out at the start of each day.

 Our steps include:

 Two classes only will be in a bubble with maximum numbers of 15, although current bubbles are much less than this.

 Support staff will be allocated to certain bubbles.

 Social distancing of at least 2m between children and staff wherever possible.

 Key Stages will be isolated in separate wings of the building

 Toilets and handwashing facilities will be allocated to each Key Stage.

 Where possible, activities will be undertaken outside or in well ventilated classrooms.

 No sharing of equipment